CyrusKashef/BK_Randomizer/README.txt

 * Shuffle Warps: Challenges the player to remember what leads where and what moves are needed for specific locations.
 * Shuffle/Randomize Enemies: Allows players to face against selected enemies.
 * Aesthetic Features: Changes how he game looks and sounds.
-* Customizable Features: Neither competitive nor merely asthetic features with modifiable JSON files for modders to explore with.
+* Model/Animation/Property Swaps: Neither competitive nor merely asthetic features.
+Developers can feel free to test swaps with modifiable JSON files.
 * World Specific Features: Changes unique things about each world.
 * Miscellaneous Features: None of these affect gameplay, but may prove useful.